richychn/corise-dbt/README.md

 2. Which steps in the funnel have largest drop off points?

 The largest drop off point is between add to cart and checkout.
+81% of sessions with page view move on to add to cart, while only 77% of sessions with add to cart move on to checkout.

 ## Part 3 Reflection